 Long-term goals can tie closely in with personal goals and work-life balance.
 A good example is planning to become a millionaire before turning 40 or visiting all the continents within five years.

 Planning anything for more than ten years in advance can be tricky.
 That’s why you should be prepared to continually adapt and adjust your short-term, medium-term, and long-term goals to take account of changing circumstances.

 Long-Term Planning Vs. Short-Term Planning: The Key Differences

 Generally, short-term planning is conducted for current and immediate concerns.
 The outcomes are usually expected within a year.
 The main focus of short-term planning is on the prevailing situation, whether in your career, personal, or business goals.

 Long-term planning, on the other hand, takes longer to achieve and is based on how effectively short-term goals are accomplished.
 For example, let’s say you want to open multiple branches within and outside the state.

 You will first need to lay a solid foundation that will attract and maintain new clients.
-To do so, you must research the area, study the competition, and hire consultants to help pinpoint potential customer buying trends.
+To do so, you must research the area, gather marketing collateral such as interactive brochures and other online content, study the competition, and hire consultants to help pinpoint potential customer buying trends.